noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 24/7/2022 18:47 I'm trying to do my job, as usual **Francesca**, a pervert torturer is torturing me in heavy way.
 I couldn't read or write nor think.
 It's an absurdity this fascist is a noble, she is the shame of the Italian Republic.

+- 4/8/2022 05:43 I'm very tired about, it's always the same.
+Torture every day and every night.
+Francesca doesn't sleep at all, she is simply the sickness person that could exist.
+It's the third time that she wake up with REM phase manipulation streaming into my brain ridiculous video that she rapidly produce obviously with a team that work with her in a audio visual production facility.
+Marquees **Francesca** works in fair right pseudo dictatorship look at Italian politic situation, who will be?
+Very simple, and you will understand how the Italian Republic was and is sold and by who and using what technology: then global human trade network transmitted by broadcast FM radiators and digital radio modules that add US patents from late seventy about remote neural states manipulation.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)